codatio/codat-docs/docs/payables/payments.md

       participant smb as SMB customer
       participant app as Your application
       participant codat as Codat
-      participant acctg as Accounting platform
+      participant acctg as Accounting software

       smb ->> app: Pays a bill
       app ->> codat: Creates bill payment